 Markasky is Greek; art is in her blood.
-She is the youngest of 3 children born with a pencil in her hand.
-She was extremely shy and lived on a busy street with hardly any kids her age, so a lot of time was spent staring at the shadows and drawing.
+She is the youngest of 3 children and was extremely shy.
+She lived on a busy street with hardly any kids her age, so a lot of time was spent staring at the shadows and drawing.
 Growing up in the 60’s during the Viet Nam war and an era of musical genius and protest, she was given the gift of rebelling and questioning everything.
 When told she couldn’t do something a certain way, well that was the first way she’d have to try it.
 Early on she was fascinated by images of her face, at first drawing self portraits and contour drawings almost every day for years and later putting her face on copy machines and using those images in her art along with writing and poetry.
 A lifelong search of the eternal question ‘who am I’ and ‘where do I come from?’

 Markasky spent many of her college years in photo booths, creating images to use for her BFA in sculpture where she incorporated sculpture, jewelry, conceptual art, and comedy – not necessarily in that order.
 Her photo booth images became a ritual, and an obsession.
 They have been painted on silk, silk-screened, enameled, painted, traced, computerized, shrinky-dinked, made into a book, sewn, colored, plastered, etched, and finally cut out of metal.

 Obsession plays a strong part in Markasky’s work, after all, what is art if not obsession?
 Old family photos and photo booth images are a constant that always returns somewhere in her work.
 She had spent several years doing portraits of old family photos in water color and pastels, but as her children grew up she found herself falling back into sculpture, metalwork, and jewelry.
 She felt like she had come home.
-Every bit of new information that she learned in classes and workshops was absorbed into her without any effort.
 She loved the physical-ness of using torches, hammers, and saws – being able to construct things.